 - Salt and ground pepper to taste

-- 1 tbsp vegan butter (to top the colcannon)
+- 1 tablespoon vegan butter (to top the colcannon)

 - Heat the oil and add the garlic, green onions and shredded cabbage.
 Season with salt and pepper and saute for 5 minutes or until the cabbage has softened.